savyo96/adding-responsive-features-re-coded-erbil-2018/README.md

 In this code along exercise we will make our layout responsive using CSS media queries.
-All the files you need to follow along are provided and opening this code along on the in-browser IDE will fork and clone down a copy for you, but if you would like to continue working from your personal `exceptional-realty`
+All the files you need to follow along are provided and opening this code along on the in-browser IDE will fork and clone down a learn but if you would like to continue working from your personal `exceptional-realty`
 repository: